pydicom/pydicom/doc/tutorials/dataset_basics.rst

 Let's say we wanted to add the (0028,1050) *Window Width* standard element.
-We already know the tag is (0028,1050), but how we get the VR and how do we know the :class:`type` to use for the value?
-To get the VR:
+We already know the tag is (0028,1050), but how we get the VR and how do we know the Python :class:`type` to use for the value?

+There are two ways to get an element's VR:

 * You can use :dcm:`Part 6 of the DICOM Standard<part06/chapter_6.html>`
   and search for the element